Obukhov-dev/Biko/README.md

 Online Web Chat.

-Technologies
+Technologies:
-Web - pywebio
+ Web - pywebio,
- python
+ python,
-test host - ngrok
+ test host - ngrok.

 A project for a hackathon).